Skip to content

 curl -H "X-API-KEY: $API_KEY" -H "Content-Type: application/json" -X POST https://api.massive.app/v1/teams/$TEAM_ID/packages

-The following User methods will continue to require X-User-Token:
+The following User methods require X-User-Token:

 Method Route